 Our customers can earn certain incentives which are included in deductions from revenue, a component of net operating revenues in our consolidated statements of income.
 These incentives include, but are not limited to, cash discounts, funds for promotional and marketing activities, volume-based incentive programs and support for infrastructure programs.
 Refer to Note 1 of Notes to Consolidated Financial Statements.
-The aggregate deductions from revenue recorded by the Company in relation to these programs, including amortization expense on infrastructure programs, were \$6.6 billion, \$6.8 billion and \$7.0 billion in 2016, 2015 and 2014, respectively.
+The aggregate deductions from revenue recorded by the Company in relation to these programs, including amortization expense on infrastructure programs, were \$6.2 billion, \$6.6 billion and \$6.8 billion in 2017, 2016 and 2015, respectively.
 In preparing the financial statements, management must make estimates related to the contractual terms, customer performance and sales volume to determine the total amounts recorded as deductions from revenue.
 Management also considers past results in making such estimates.
 The actual amounts ultimately paid may be different from our estimates.
 Such differences are recorded once they have been determined and have historically not been significant.
+The Company will adopt ASU 2014-09, Revenue from Contracts with Customers, and its amendments on January 1, 2018.
+Adoption of this standard will result in a change in our revenue recognition policy.
+Refer to Note 1 of Notes to Consolidated Financial Statements.